readmeio/metrics-sdks/packages/java/examples/SpringMetricsExample/README.md

 # SpringMetricsExample

-The application is a simple REST web-service.
+The application is a REST web-service.
 It is an example of using Java metrics SDK.